1100 13th Street, NW, Suite 750Washington, DC 20005202.887.6400Toll-free: 800.544.0155

 | February 6, 2018

 The stock market has just gone through a bout of volatility stronger than anything we’ve seen since 2015.
-The Dow Jones Industrial Average officially landed into correction territory – a decline of 10% or more – over a period of just a couple weeks that saw the index suffer a pair of one-day drops of a thousand points or more.
+The Dow Jones Industrial Average officially landed into correction territory – a decline of 10% or more – over a period of just a couple weeks that saw the index suffer a pair of one-day drops of 1,000 points or more.

 Investors worried about the recent chaos can take a little bit of heart in knowing that corrections are perfectly normal events.
 In fact, the stock market corrects about once a year on average, according to Deutsche Bank analysis.
 And while volatility, as measured by the CBOE Volatility Index (VIX), did spike to multiyear highs, that came after a period of record stability that may have lulled investors into a false sense of security.